Defense Evasion, Red Teaming

 Method 2 – pcalua.exe

 The Program Compatibility Assistant is an automatic feature of Windows that runs when it detects an older program has a compatibility problem.
-Because of the utility of this executable, this is more often whitelisted in the systems.
+Because of the utility of this executable, systems more often whitelist it.
 This can also run custom exe in compatibility mode.
 We can run our executable using the program with “-a” flag like:

 Inspection in process explorer: In the victim system, if an analyst checks process explorer, he shall see the following processes running that should make him suspicious.
 As you can see, shell.exe has spawned as a standalone process.